 The 2018 Assembly cohort came together to work on the challenge of artificial intelligence and its governance.
 Over four months, Assemblers took part in a rigorous two week design thinking and team building sprint, participated in a spring term course -- Ethics of AI -- co-taught by Jonathan Zittrain and Joi Ito, and developed their projects throughout the three month development period.

-Below, you can read about the diverse set of projects that the teams are developing.
-Ranging from projects focusing on helping cities and communities, like AI Policy Pulse and AI in the Loop, to a project tackling the problems starting at the dataset like the Nutrition Label for Datasets, to projects analyzing and commenting on current practices in AI such as equalAIs and Project Ordo.
-Finally, we have a project, f[AI]r Startups that takes the understanding that implementing AI ethically is difficult and is aiming to provide a service to other companies to help.
+Projects focused on helping cities and communities, like AI Policy Pulse and AI in the Loop, on tackling the problems starting at the dataset like the Nutrition Label for Datasets, on analyzing and discussing current practices in AI such as equalAIs and Project Ordo.
+Finally, f[AI]r Startups aims to help companies implement ethical AI.
+Read more below about the diverse set of projects developed throughout the course of the program.

 The AI Policy Pulse is a playbook for cities looking to build or buy AI technology.
 It focuses on emerging questions, common challenges, and best practices to consider, via case studies from across North America.

 We interviewed dozens of city builders, policymakers, and technologists as input for the project.
 Our insights include case studies and also highlight top questions cities should be asking themselves when considering AI or other predictive, automated decision making in a city space.
 The report will be published and available on our interactive website for city builders to use as a reference in their work in the coming weeks.